Providence Steam Roller: NFL years

 Providence joined the NFL in time for the 1925 season.
 By that time only three players from the 1924 team were still in the line-up when the team's first practice of 1925 was held on September 17.
-In fact, only about a dozen of them wore Steam Rollers colors for the team's debut in the NFL.
-The Steam Rollers had played mediocre football in their first two NFL seasons, but posted a strong 8–5–1 record in 1927 with Jim Conzelman as the team's head coach.
+In fact, only about a dozen of them wore Steam Roller's colors for the team's debut in the NFL.
+The Steam Roller played mediocre football in their first two NFL seasons, but posted a strong 8–5–1 record in 1927 with Jim Conzelman as the team's head coach.
 For his per game salary of $292, Conzelman not only coached the team but also played quarterback in the single-wing formation.
 The star player for Providence was halfback George "Wildcat" Wilson, a 1925 All-American from the University of Washington who had spent the 1926 season as the head of the traveling Los Angeles Wildcats of the AFL.

 1928 championship season

 Providence opened its 1928 season against Red Grange and the New York Yankees, Wilson's rival from the AFL.
-The Steam Rollers led the Yankees 20–7 at halftime and held that score throughout the second half.
+The Steam Roller led the Yankees 20–7 at halftime and held that score throughout the second half.
 However, the team's next game resulted in a 10–6 loss to the Frankford Yellow Jackets.
 However, the team soon rebounded with a four-game winning streak over the Dayton Triangles (28–0), Yankees (12–6), Pottsville Maroons (13–6) and Detroit Wolverines (7–0).
-The Steam Rollers faced the Yellow Jackets again at Frankford Stadium on November 17, which resulted in a scoreless tie.
+The Steam Roller faced the Yellow Jackets again at Frankford Stadium on November 17, which resulted in a scoreless tie.
 However a week later, at the Cycledrome, Providence finally avenged its only loss of the season with a 6–0 victory over the Yellow Jackets.
 The team would then post wins over the New York Giants (16–0) and Pottsville (7–0), before ending its season with a 7–7 tie, against the Green Bay Packers.
 Providence was named the 1928 NFL Champions.
 Prior to the 1932 season, the NFL team with the best winning percentage was named the NFL Champions.
-Despite the Yellow Jackets winning 3 more games than the Steam Rollers and posting an 11–3–2 record, Providence was awarded the title due to having a better winning percentage.
+Despite the Yellow Jackets winning 3 more games than the Steam Roller and posting an 11–3–2 record, Providence was awarded the title due to having a better winning percentage with an 8-1-2 season.

 A "victory banquet" at the Biltmore Hotel took place a week later.
 At the banquet, each player was rewarded with a gold watch.
 It was also at this event that Conzelman was given a trophy and named the team's "Most Valuable Player".
-Five of the Steam Rollers players gained All-NFL honors when the league issued its official honor roll on December 23.
+Five of the Steam Roller's players gained All-NFL honors when the league issued its official honor roll on December 23.
 Wildcat Wilson and Clyde Smith were named to the first team, while Curly Oden, Milt Rehnquist, and Gus Sonnenberg were placed on the second team.